How do we know it's legal?

 To note: all of the above is no cost, no obligation.
 Fees are only charged if you decide to close the Deferred Sales Trust.

-No, however, the DST interest earned on the note is considered income and help you qualify for a home loan.
-Also, you may cash out the amount you need for a down payment at any time from the DST, however, you would pay capital gains on the amount cashed out of the DST.
+No, however, the DST interest earned on the note is considered income and can help you qualify for a home loan.
+Also, a larger principal part of the DST balance can be distributed out of the trust for a down payment, however, you would pay capital gains on this amount.
 Also, installment note is considered a steady stream of income and does not need to be seasoned for 2 years as some sources of income need to( as long as the note has at least 2 years of income set to pay to you).

 Yes, please contact Capital Gains Tax Solutions, the Estate Planning Team or a duly qualified DST tax professional to discuss this option.
 We recommend that you work with Estate Planning Team’s Professional Advisors who are experienced in trust law, trust asset management and tax law. *Some 1031 intermediary companies are experienced with this and will allow the Deferred Sales Trust language into your 1031 exchange agreement and some will not.
 We recommend you choose a 1031 intermediary who will allow the language to ensure the DST can save a failed 1031 exchange.